MMBR-IO/moodle-enrol_mmbr_io/README.md

 1) On enrol page create button to show MMBR payment form (Prevents from empty calls)
 2) Update settings on plugin installation so all information in gathered
 3) Double check plugin uninstall flow
+4) As of July all Moodle plugin must gave Privacy API Implementing the Privacy API in your Moodle plugin - GDPR (https://www.youtube.com/watch?v=jcVKzq2qimQ) - Video Tutorial 5)